closedcircuit0/HumanEngineering/04_Frameworks/001_The_Engineering_of_Action.md

 The Principle of Human Action takes away the romantic illusion of ‘free will,’ but in its place, it hands us a far more powerful and practical tool: the ability to read the ‘invisible code’ that moves ourselves and the world.

 We may not be able to perfectly control our actions.
-We may not be able to easily change our ‘Highest Value.’
+We may not be able to easily change our ‘Hierarchy of Values.’
 But we now have a ‘map’ to understand ‘why’ we act the way we do.

 This ‘understanding’ is the beginning of all change.
 Holding this map, where will you take your next step?
 To take that step **‘with awareness’** — that is the only, and the greatest, **‘freedom’** that this report suggests a human can possess.